-Getting your credit report can help protect your credit history from mistakes, errors, or signs of identity theft.
+Getting your credit report can help protect your credit history from errors and help you spot signs of identity theft.

 Check to be sure the information is accurate, complete, and up-to-date.
-Consider doing this at least once a year.
+It’s important to do this at least once a year.
 Be sure to check before you apply for credit, a loan, insurance, or a job.
 If you find mistakes on your credit report, contact the credit bureaus and the business that supplied the information to get the mistakes removed from your report.

 How do I order my free annual credit reports?

-The three nationwide credit bureaus have a centralized website, toll-free telephone number, and mailing address so you can order your free annual reports in one place.
-Do not contact the three nationwide credit bureaus individually.
-These are the only ways to order your free credit reports:
+The three nationwide credit bureaus — Equifax, Experian, and TransUnion — have a centralized website, toll-free telephone number, and mailing address so you can order your free annual reports in one place.
+Do not contact the three credit bureaus individually.
+These are the only ways to order your free annual credit reports: